codecresta/php-rtl/Readme.txt

 REST service and working in conjunction with Twig (Symfony) templates.
 It was developed to work with Django REST Framework but could be used to interface with any REST API via CURL.
-The REST service is assumed to have authentication / sessions.
+The REST service is assumed to have authentication / sessions, although this feature can be turned off for specific end points.

+The purpose of RTL is to minimise the code base for CRUD (create, read, update and delete) pages and to separate out (PHP) logic required for front end operations (such as page redirection and managing session variables) from front / back end communications.
+RTL also provides many helper functions to seamlessly integrate common front and back end functionality.
+It is possible to go beyond CRUD operations by creating a PHP script that uses RTL to interface with two or more REST API end points using as many "Layer" (see below) objects.

-The following high level (CRUD like) functions are available for managing / rendering particular pages or scripts corresponding to the various HTTP methods:
+The following high level (CRUD like) operations are available for managing / rendering particular pages or scripts corresponding to the various HTTP methods:
 - get page, for displaying a single record (HTTP GET)
 - list page, for displaying multiple records (HTTP GET)